ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

       ssh <username>@ngale-bastion-1.ncsa.illinois.edu

-#. **Enter your NCSA username and password** (you will not see the characters you type for your password).
+#. **Enter your NCSA username and password** (you won't see the characters you type for your password).
 #.
 Enter '1' to **send a push to the NCSA Duo app** on your smartphone.
 #. **Approve the push request on your phone.**

-   After you have approved the push, you will be at a prompt on the ngale-bastion-1 node that will look similar to:
+   After you've approved the push, you'll be at a prompt on the ngale-bastion-1 node that will look similar to:

    .. code-block::